alifoo/Langparser/README.md

-# LingueeCaster
+# Langparser

-Quickly translate text between different languages using the Linguee API
+A Raycast extension to quickly translate text between different languages using the Linguee API.

+## Under construction

+This extension is already functional but still not available in Raycast store.
+It will be available in a few days.